FC122/Golf-Run/README.md

 # Golf Run
 An interactive 2d game that features a variety of leveles with different static and dynamic obstacles.
 It also features an infinite level that implements a pseudo-random obstacle generation.
+- This repo contains the Software part of this Undergraduate thesis: https://repozitorij.etfos.hr/islandora/object/etfos%3A3567
 ## Design

 ### Navigation